jblopen/mcupsdk-core/docs_src/docs/api_guide/components/kernel/os/threadx_guide.md

 ## ThreadX configuration

-- In ThreadX applications can optionally alter the kernel configuration through the `tx_user.h` header file.
-This is usually done by adding the preprocessor definition `TX_INCLUDE_USER_DEFINE_FILE` at compile time through the compiler's command line.
+- With ThreadX, applications can optionally alter the kernel configuration through the `tx_user.h` header file.
+In the SDK, the tx_user.h file is always included to prevent build issues with mismatched include files.
-- To allow support of pre-built libraries, MCU+ SDK has a default predefined `tx_user.h` per SOC and per CPU type and the preprocessor symobl `TX_INCLUDE_USER_DEFINE_FILE` is used when bulding the ThreadX library.
 - Users can modify this file if needed but all pre-built libraries must be recompiled for the change to take effect. (see \ref MAKEFILE_BUILD_PAGE)
 - The `tx_user.h` header files can be found in the following directory: